ThakshilaDamsak/CYBERTHENUK-images/README.md

 ## Contribute
-You can contribute CYBERTHENUK images to this repo.
+You can contribute images to this repo.